MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 {: .output}

-If we want to compare against a specific commit, we can first do "git log" to find the commit's ID, and then do:
+If we want to compare against a specific commit, we can first do `git log` to find the commit's ID, and then do:

 ~~~
 $ git diff *commit_id* README.md